See one, two, or all three plays for free in a special presentation series this August.

 How it Works

 We currently have three different plays available for touring to schools, community organizations and conferences in the greater Los Angeles area.
-Each play features a solo actor performing a range of characters over the course of a 30-40 minute play.
-Before and immediately following the performance, a professional facilitator engages the audience in a structured discussion of the characters and ideas presented in the play rounding off an approximately 90 minute long program.
+Each play features a solo actor performing a range of characters over the course of a 35-45 minute play.
+Before and immediately following the performance, a professional facilitator engages the audience in a structured discussion of the characters and ideas presented in the play.
+The full presentation runs approximately 90 minutes.
 By the conclusion of the program, audience members begin to make connections between the play and issues or divisions in their own communities.
 And most important, they begin to discuss how - through the participation of individuals in the community - these issues and divisions might be addressed or even changed.

 by peter howard